-We hold all of our public charter schools to high standards to ensure that all of our 43,911 students receive an education that prepares them for either college or a career.
+We set high standards that we hold all of our public charter schools to, in order to ensure that all of our 43,911 students receive an education that prepares them for either college or a career.
 We encourage our top-ranking schools to expand to provide more quality choices to students.
 We also close our lowest-performing schools.